1. Beginner guide

 [user@hpc3-l18-04:~]$ logout

-Slurm submit script is a text file that specifies
+• Slurm submit script which is a text file that specifies:

 [user@login-x:~]$ cd /pub/$USER